Enhance your designs with code components

 When you add a component to the canvas like this, Interplay generates a design component on the fly and keeps it connected with the related code component so that your design is always in sync with your production code.

-If a component has more than one preset, the default preset for that component will be added to the canvas.
+If a component has more than one example, the default example for that component will be added to the canvas.

-Each code component can have one or more presets configured:
+Each code component can have one or more examples configured:

-A preset is a handy starting configuration your instance of the component - you can edit the properties of the component you just dropped to tailor it for your needs.
+A component example is a handy starting configuration your instance of the component - you can edit the properties of the component you just dropped to tailor it for your needs.

-To add a specific preset to the canvas:
+To add a specific example to the canvas:

 - From the plugin library click on a component.
-The available presets will be presented as thumbnail cards.
+The available examples will be presented as thumbnail cards.

-- Drag the preset card anywhere on the canvas
+- Drag the example card anywhere on the canvas

-You can configure more available presets for your components by adding them online in your workspace project, or by generating more presets when importing components from your code repo.
+You can configure more available examples for your components by adding them online in your workspace project, or by generating more examples when importing components from your code repo.

 Setting component properties